-I guess with having a mother who was always painting, drawing, enamelling or throwing clay on a wheel, it was a natural progression for me to develop an interest in the arts.
+I guess with having a mother who was always painting, drawing, enameling or throwing clay on a wheel, it was a natural progression for me to develop an interest in the arts.

 I put the dream on the back burner knowing that I would try again once I felt more confident.
 At the age of 22, I decided I wanted to study fashion design and enrolled in a college program.

-Three years later I graduated with high honours and zero interest in pursuing the field.
+Three years later I graduated with high honors and zero interest in pursuing the field.
 Although I loved designing clothes I realized that I did not love the industry.

 I secured an office job and was promoted a couple of times within the company.
 After a couple of years with the same company I found myself becoming more miserable.
 Actually, I was really more than miserable...
 I had no idea how to make space for myself in the "work world."

 I am a true Gemini, through and through, and let me tell you it has been a long learning curve balancing that Gemini nature.
 I think I'm getting the hang of it.

 At 26 I quit my job at the beginning of a recession and I had no idea what I could do for a living.
 I worked temp jobs and again found myself coming up short on how to integrate my true self into the work environment.